davidjwalling/os/README.md

 CustomOS is intended as a learning resource, although all code is intended to be fully-functional.

+## Progressive Sub-Projects

+CustomOS is provided as a progressive series of sub-projects that incrementally introduce and demonstrate concepts.

+	os.001		A simple boot sector that displays a message. os.002		A boot sector that loads and runs a kernel that displays a message.

 ## Compilation

 Local compilation of the source code requires NASM (the Netwide Assembler) or compatible assembler.

+Compilation on Windows:

+	Use the make.bat file to remove and recreate all project components.

+Compilation on Linux:

+	Use the make utility to process the project's Makefile to refresh all project components.

+Assembly Directives:

+	BUILDBOOT	Create os.dat, the operating system boot sector.
+	BUILDDISK	Create os.dsk, a 1.44MB 3.5" floppy disk image.
+	BUILDCOM	Create os.com, the operating system kernel program.

 ## Installation

 The project's make file produces the following output:

-	os.dsk		emulated old-style 3.5" 1.44MB floppy-disk image for use as a boot disk for either physical or virtual implementations.
+	os.dsk		Emulated old-style 3.5" 1.44MB floppy-disk image for use as a boot disk for either physical or virtual implementations.
 This disk image contains a boot sector that searches for and loads the os.com kernel image file into memory.
 Code in os.com places the CPU into protected mode and starts the initial 32-bit console task.

-	os.dat		a 512-byte boot sector image that may be written to a physical floppy disk for physical implementations.
+	os.dat		A 512-byte boot sector image that may be written to a physical floppy disk for physical implementations.

 	os.com		The operating system kernel image.